 The Razorback is a rock stack with sharp edges and bumps caused by the wind blown spray eroding away the softer layer of stone leaving the hard uneven surface.
 With over one wave every 14 seconds there has been a lot of erosions over centuries!

-It’s very difficult to comprehend some of the spiel aforesaid by the Aussie guide, stories of intrigue and valour abound in these cliffs, also of ships and pirates.
+It was very difficult to comprehend some of the spiel aforesaid by the Aussie guide, stories of intrigue and valour abound in these cliffs, also of ships and pirates.

 In all a great time, a great coastal drive of over 400 Kms, lots to see and ponder, a day trip isn’t enough.